Sauber Motorsport Adds 5 3D Systems 3D Printers to its Mix via Partnership

 “We can’t really compare this process to conventional manufacturing because it would be impossible to do it any other way than 3D printing; we require many parts with superior surface quality in a very short time,” says Reto Trachsel, head of aero design, at Sauber.
 “There have been times when the wind tunnel, which is also used by our third-party customers, has been running 24/7 and we have been leveraging our 3D Systems’ solutions to produce 200 to 300 plastic parts per work day.”

 Once the development is approved, the final parts are produced, often in carbon fiber using both conventionally manufactured and 3D printed molding.

 “The Alfa Romeo Sauber F1 Team draws on a variety of 3D Systems’ SLA materials to produce tools for different applications.
-For example, we laminate carbon parts using tools produced inand we use the for vacuum casting tools to produce the sealings,” says Sauber's Hansen.
+For example, we laminate carbon parts using tools produced in Bluestone material and we use the Xtreme material for vacuum casting tools to produce the sealings,” says Sauber's Hansen.